rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 ![](/assets/2022/for_attitudes_gene_editing/images/human_gene_editing_2000-2021.png)

-What's missing from this graph is the proportions of these research results that concern the ethics surrouding, governance of, technology of, and attitudes towards human gene-editing (i.e., what is the breakdown for different types of research on human gene-editing); I do not investigate this in this essay.
+What's missing from this graph is the proportions of these research results that concern the ethics surrounding, the governance of, the technology of, and people's attitudes towards human gene-editing (i.e., what is the breakdown for different types of research on human gene-editing); I do not investigate this in this essay, but would appreciate if anyone can comment on this; my premonition is that most research is technical in nature, with the next largest group being ethics and governance, which in my experience often coincide with each other.

-Given we've now looked at what gene-editing is, and where research on it stands broadly, we can what are it potential affordances and risks.
+Given we've now looked at what gene-editing is, and where the state of research on it stands broadly, let's look at the potential affordances and risks of human gene-editing.

 One can easily imagine the prospects of altering a human's genes.
+The following quotes illustrate this to some degree.

 > [Genome editing][wiki_genome_editing] is a powerful new tool for making precise additions, deletions, and alterations to the genome an organism’s complete set of genetic material.
 The development of new approaches—involving the use of [meganucleases][wiki_meganuclease]; [zinc finger nucleases][wiki_zinc_fingers] (ZFNs); [transcription activator-like effector nucleases][wiki_TALENS] (TALENs); and, most recently, the [CRISPR][wiki_CRISPR]/[Cas9][wiki_cas9] system—has made editing of the genome much more precise, efficient, flexible, and less expensive relative to previous strategies.
 With these advances has come an explosion of interest in the possible applications of genome editing, both in conducting fundamental research and potentially in promoting human health through the treatment or prevention of disease and disability.
 The latter possibilities range from restoring normal function in diseased organs by editing [somatic cells][wiki_somatic_cell] to preventing genetic diseases in future children and their descendants by [editing the human germline][wiki_germ_edit].
 [Ref.[^HGE-Book]]